-13.1 The Tree Officer has raised no objections to the proposals, subject to the use of a 'no dig' method of constructing the boundary treatment on the northern boundary of the site, to ensure that the trees adjacent to the site, within the open space, are not detrimentally affected by the development.
+13.1 The Tree Officer has raised no objections to the proposals, subject to the use of a no dig method of constructing the boundary treatment on the northern boundary of the site, to ensure that the trees adjacent to the site would not be detrimentally affected by the development.
 Details of landscaping within the application site can be secured by condition.